scottvieira/Documentation/source/manual.md

 If number_locale is omitted, it will be defaulted to en_US If number_decimals is omitted, it will be defaulted to 2

+This PR currently affects every part of the resources module using cost_to_integer and integer_to_cost function:

+    new resource, api, api_client, imports, summary and cost history.

+Special sql processing has been made to exports and dashboards.
+Special javascript processing has been made to cost history.

 #### Email customization
 The templates for the workflow notification and alert emails are located in `/admin/emails/`